| Welcome to Cornerstone Christian University

 Cornerstone Christian University is a DBA of Cornerstone University of Florida is registered and authorized to confer bachelor, master and doctorate degrees by the Florida Department of Education’s Commission for Independent Education.

-This university has received authorization from the Commission for Independent Education (CIE) and the Florida Board of Education (FBE) for Christian Vocational Education, as outlined in Chapter 1005.06 (1)(F) and 1005.04 of the Florida Statutes.
+This university has received authorization from the Commission for Independent Education (CIE) and the Florida Board of Education (FBE) to grant degrees, as outlined in Chapter 1005.06 (1)(F) and 1005.04 of the Florida Statutes.

 The Commission for Independent Education holds statutory responsibilities concerning nonpublic post-secondary educational institutions.
 In alignment with the Florida Department of Education’s objective of creating a seamless educational system, its functions include consumer protection, program enhancement, institutional policy development, data management, and the licensure of independent schools, colleges, and universities.